 - Teach people to enjoy work.
 People like to win at work.
 Coach them to become successful.
 Invest in their development.
 The more they learn, the better they feel about themselves.
 The more they win, the more confident they get.
 Unfortunately, we are not born with the idea “work is joy”.

 - Create and recreate collaborative teams where people work with one another.
 Once teams are formed, they become dull and boring.
 Novelty always accelerates the process of discovery.
 This is a great peer coached innovative environment.
 Collective leadership is always a good idea.
 Help and teach people to enjoy conflicts.
 Creative conflicts are very good for organizations.
 Help them to enjoy failures.
-Mind you please learn to differentiate between callous, casual mistakes and failures.
+Mind you please learn to differentiate between callous, casual mistakes, and failures.
 Like it is said by the learned “failure is a great teacher”.
-Be tolerant towards failures.
+Be tolerant of failures.
 Collapse the hierarchy.
 Pyramid breeds clusters and resultant power games.
 Breakdown silos and do away with designations.
 Keep organizations flat and let people run projects across teams in a cross-functional setting in a time-bound manner.
 Age is in no way a driver of success; creative minds are the ones creating success.

 - Let people travel together.
 Meaningful travel creates a great bonding.
-Joint client visits or travel for work/projects is definitely a good idea.
+Joint client visits or travel for work/projects are definitely a good idea.
 Don’t cut corners on the travel budget.
 People understand each other better when they spend productive time together.
 They get anchored to have fun together while they work.
 This can only happen when they travel together.

 Needless to say, energy and passion are highly infectious.
 It must flow from the top.
 Keep a watch on falling energies in the organizations and take immediate corrective action.
-Organizations try and do everything right at technical level.
+Organizations try and do everything right at the technical level.
 They need to focus on constantly creating high performing high energy teams.
 This is the only way to create successful organizations.
 These teams act like magnets attracting the best of business opportunities.
 The clients shall always admire these teams, and thus client advocacy is a guaranteed by-product.

 After all the “Universe gives you only what you deserve”.
 So visualize your business goals and decide the critical parameters and characteristics of your team.
 Create that culture and competencies, and there shall be no down-trend in your business ever.
 So go ahead build an infectiously exciting workplace that people would love and aspire to be a part of.